Frequently Asked Questions

 No, we do not use olive oil in our base recipe.
 Instead, we use high-oleic versions of organic sunflower and organic safflower oil.
 For soap making there is no functional difference.
 Olive oil produces good quality soap because it contains 80-82% oleic fatty acid, which contributes moisturizing ability to the lather.
 The organic sunflower oil and organic safflower oil we use contain 81-85% oleic fatty acid, and their other fatty acids line up similarly to those of olive oil.
 Because of this remarkable similarity, we can substitute these two other oils for olive oil without changing the final soap product (If you are a soap maker, you should do this too).
-However, although substituting high-oleic sunflower and safflower oil for olive oil does not change the functionality or quality of the soap bar, there is one other significant difference.
-Olive oil costs much more than the sunflower and safflower oils we source, allowing us to keep our prices down for you while still providing a high quality soap made from organic oils.
-Also, the safflower oil we use is grown specifically for us right here in MT by an organic farmer we know, keeping our carbon footprint as small as possible on one of our main ingredients.
+However, although substituting high-oleic sunflower and safflower oil for olive oil does not change the functionality or quality of the soap bar, there are two other significant differences.
+First, olive oil costs much more than the sunflower and safflower oils we source, allowing us to keep our prices down for you while still providing a high quality soap made from organic oils.
+Second the sunflower and safflower oils we use are domestic, grown right here in the Rocky Mountains, which means the biggest percentage of our raw ingredients has the smallest carbon footprint.

 Do your organic soaps contain glycerin?